Bayer-Group/tiffslide/README.md

 ## Notes

+TiffSlide aims to be compatible with all formats that openslide supports and more, but not all are implemented yet.
+Aperio SVS is currently the most tested format.
-Currently, we are targeting support for Aperio SVS but contributions to expand to a larger variety of file formats that tifffile supports are very welcome :heart:
+Contributions to expand to a larger variety of file formats that tifffile supports are very welcome :heart:
 <br>
 If there are any questions open an issue, and we'll do our best to help!